-These delicious grilled pork chops come together with the perfect brine… salt, sugar, herbs and spices.
-Pork chop brine infuses the meat with flavor and helps keep it tender and juicy while grilling those chops to perfection.
+These delicious Perfect Grilled Pork Chops are so tender and flavorful you'll be making them all summer long!
+The key to this moist and tender meat is in the brine… salt, sugar, herbs, spices, and water.
+The Pork chop brine infuses the meat with flavor and helps keep it tender and juicy while grilling those chops to perfection.

 And when you grill them they take on even more savory deliciousness.